-The second phase of the boardwalk project will continue the boardwalk in the wetland from where it ends now, near the Showy Lady's-slippers, to the south end of the wetland path where the terrain begins to rise above the marshy soil.
-The length of this segment is as long as the first phase.
-Incorporated into the design is a diamond shaped gathering area near the Lady's-slippers, which can be used by student groups for wetland study.
+The second phase of the boardwalk project continues the boardwalk in the wetland from near the Showy Lady's-slippers, to the south end of the wetland path where the terrain begins to rise above the marshy soil.
+The length of this segment is 327 feet, making the entire boardwalk over 600 feet long.
+Incorporated into the design of phase II is a diamond shaped gathering area near the Lady's-slippers, which can be used by student groups for wetland study.
+This section has a curved 20 foot bench.

 On Sept.
-6, the Park Board approved our contract for phase II.
-The heat-treated ash wood from various Minneapolis Parks has been delivered to the metal fabricator.
-The Park Board is letting bids for the installation which may yet be done in late Fall this year.
+6 2018: The Park Board approved the Friends funding contract for phase II.
+The heat-treated ash wood from various Minneapolis Parks had been delivered to the metal fabricator.
+The Park Board was letting bids for the installation to be done in late Fall/Winter this year.

-The drawing below illustrates the entire project, showing the section completed and the second phase section.
+The drawing below illustrates the entire project, showing the sections as they were installed.

 This illustration details the educational gathering area.